JSBeachy/Edge_Aware_CPP/README.md

 - **`itertools`**: native
 - **`collections`**: native

 Most of these libraries do not affect each other, but numpy versions 2.xx.x will cause the visualization window of open3d version 0.18.0 to crash.
-All of these libraries can be installed with simple pip commands
+All non-native libraries can be installed with simple pip commands

 ## Usage
 To use the code in this repository in a stand-alone manner, simply upload the .stl file of the segment you desire to inspect to the plane_segments folder.
 Then change the name in the mesh-import portion of the code in any of the scripts to the name of